 Sometimes a decision to let go of an employee has nothing to do with their performance of conduct.
 Redundancy could be due to their job no longer being required because of the business downsizing or departmental closure.

-One thing to be aware of as an employer is you will leave yourself open to litigation if you make an employee redundant and then hire someone else for the role.
+One thing to be aware of as an employer is you will leave yourself open to litigation if you make an employee redundant and then hire someone else to fulfil the same role.
 Redundancy means that the job is made redundant, not the person.

-A statutory restriction is when an employee isn’t able to continue working due to statutory restrictions, such as restrictive covenants.
-For example, if the employee is working with children and they haven’t passed a DBS check.
+A statutory restriction is when an employee isn’t able to continue working due to statutory restrictions.

 Although there is some ambiguity here, this is intentional.
-SORS refers to any situation where an employee is dismissed on grounds that don’t fit into any of the above categories.
+SOSR refers to any situation where an employee is dismissed on grounds that don’t fit into any of the above categories.

 Otherwise, an employee would need to have been in continuous employment for two years to bring an unfair dismissal claim against you.